gardenlinux/ostree-image-builder/README.md

 > [!IMPORTANT]
 > This repository is part of a proof of concept.
-The Garden Linux team does not provide any support or gurantee for this repository.
+The Garden Linux team does not provide any support or guarantee for this repository.
 Feel free to open an issue if something does not work, but please be aware of the experimental status of this repository.

 Builder for [OSTree](https://ostreedev.github.io/ostree/)-based operating system images using the [Garden Linux Builder](https://github.com/gardenlinux/builder).